SAP-samples/teched2023-IN160/exercises/ex4/README.md

  <br>![](/exercises/ex4/images/04_08_0010.png)

  9. Select the surge protection policy from the drop-down and add the Surge protection policy.
-The policy protects the target endpoint from a sudden spike in incoming requests
+The policy protects the target endpoint from a sudden spike in incoming requests.
+Navigate to the highlighted section below in the property sheet of the policy and fill in the details as shown in the UI.
+We are effectively configuring the policy to allow only 5 calls in a span of 10 seconds

 <br>![](/exercises/ex4/images/04_09_0010.png)